alan-turing-institute/misinformation-crawler/README.md

 converted into configurations for the custom crawler.
 If scrapy is installed, these can be run using `scrapy <spider-name>` (spider name is the website domain).

+## Testing
+To run tests, run `python -m pytest` from the repository root.

 ## Using pyodbc on macos
 If you are not using the latest version of macos, you may get an "sql.h not found" error when installing the `pyodbc` dependency via pip.
 This is because there is no compiled wheel for your version of macos.
 The options are (i) upgrade